vsoch/codestats/README.md

 to generate a nice interface, which will be organized by type and repository.
 You can see an example at [https://vsoch.github.io/codestats](https://vsoch.github.io/codestats)

+### GitHub Action

+The repository also serves a GitHub action!
+You can run extractions with the same variables, for either an organization or a repository.

 ### Questions?

 So what else would you like to see?
 Additional stats or interface support?
 Please [open an issue](https://github.com/vsoch/codestats/issues) and let me know!